sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/02 - DBS.md

 In the same instant, the Dead Bird Studios sets were thrown into chaos as owls and penguins alike were suddenly laden with the memory of a future that no longer existed.

-On opposite ends of the studio, both The Conductor and DJ Grooves were seen to suddenly throw their hands to their head, groaning as the memory of what they'd seen - and the memory of their sacrifices to help their star actor - were impressed upon them as if they had just experienced it in its totality just a moment ago.
+On opposite ends of the studio, both The Conductor and DJ Grooves were seen to suddenly throw their hands to their head, groaning as the memory of what they'd seen - and the death they suffered to help their star actor - were impressed upon them as if they had just experienced it in its totality just a moment ago.

 Because, for them, they had.

-"CUT!" called the Conductor once he remembered where he was.
+"CUT!" called the Conductor, almost in instinct, once he remembered where he was.
 "What in the peck just... eugh..."
 He shuffled off of his director's chair in the direction of the kitchen.
 "You all did fine, just... take an hour, you lot.
 Somethin' big's just 'appened.
 Need ter... need ter reset."

 He glanced back toward the set, the other part of him remembering what movie they had been shooting for now/back then.
 In fact, these were the final scenes he shot before the film was complete.
 Soon he'd send it away, post-production would do their thing, and he'd have a *brilliant* action entry for the Bird Movie Awards, glittering with their hourglass props.